World Colored Heavyweight Championship: Johnson, Jeanette & Langford

 Johnson never again fought Jeanette despite numerous challenges and avoided Langford, whom he had fought once while he was the colored champ and beaten him very severely on points in a 15-rounder.
 In August 1914, as Johnson neared the end of his troubled reign, there were reports that Johnson had agreed to fight Langford for the world heavyweight title in Paris, but nothing came of it.

 After losing his world heavyweight championship, Johnson never again fought for the colored heavyweight crown.

 Because great boxers of the era were barred from fighting for the heavyweight championship because of racism, Johnson’s refusal to fight African-Americans offended the African-American community, since the opportunity to fight top white boxers was rare.
 Jeanette criticized Johnson, saying, "Jack forgot about his old friends after he became champion and drew the color line against his own people."

+Black Heavyweight Championship

+The Black Heavyweight Championship was a title in pretense claimed by Klondike Haynes and later by Frank Childs, a two-time holder of the World Colored Heavyweight title.

 Proposed World Boxing Council title

 The World Boxing Council attempted to create a similar championship in 2004 called the All African World Championship, which would be open to boxers of African descent from any country as well as boxers of any race living in Africa.
 This proposal was met with worldwide criticism, and the World Boxing Council ultimately abandoned the idea.